 By this stage, we would also want to have received detailed specifications and costs estimates for any software development required for the project.

 Lastly, depending on the supplier’s approach to billing for professional services, it is worth understanding how much your level of commitment to the project can influence on the total cost of services.

-As a rule of thumb, for a mid-sized SME business we typically expect the cost of professional services to be on a par with the cost of the software over the life of the project.
+As a rule of thumb, for a mid-sized SME, we typically expect the cost of professional services to be on par with the cost of the software over the life of the project.
 Obviously, this will vary depending on your proactive engagement and level of internal commitment to the project.
 Where the supplier is primarily supporting the internal project management team the costs are going to be considerably less than where they are expected to roll up their sleeves and provide hands-on practical assistance to meet project milestones and deadlines.

 Ensure you are completely clear about what costs are covered in the supplier’s proposal and what is considered to be ‘out of scope’.

 13. Carefully review the proposal and contractual terms

 We recommend that you read through the proposal thoroughly with the supplier’s consultant.
 Be sure to clarify anything that does not make total sense to you.